-Primary Category: Segregation/Gentrification/Equitable Access of Respo nses pe er Scen ario Secondary Category Α В С D Е This scenario will provide equitable access for low-income populations, minority populations, and people with disabilities.
-0 1 12 1 5 This scenario will reduce equitable access for low-income populations, minority populations, and people with disabilities.
-5 1 0 1 0 This scenario will increase segregation/gentrification for low-income populations and minority populations.
+PRIMARY CATEGORY: SEGREGATION/GENTRIFICATION/EQUITABLE ACCESS o f Respo onses p er Scen ario Secondary Category Α В С D Е This scenario will provide equitable access for low- income and minority populations, and people with disabilities.
+0 1 12 1 5 This scenario will reduce equitable access for low- income and minority populations, and people with disabilities.
+5 1 0 1 0 This scenario will increase segregation/gentrification for low-income and minority populations.
 6 3 2 0 2

-- Scenario C provides equitable access to transit services. - Scenario C provides good transit service quality and access for minority populations and low-income populations. - · Scenario E offers multiple options that allow people of varying abilities and economic status to traverse the Region to get to work, school, health care, and recreation. - I do not feel that Scenario A addresses aging or low-income populations. - Scenario A might increase segregation since it decreases options for connecting people, housing, and jobs. - · Scenario A is the way things have been going and it will lead to more segregation, poverty, negativity, and isolation. - I think that in Scenario E we need to ensure that low-income households and minority households aren't gentrified out.
+- Scenario C provides equitable access to transit services. - Scenario C provides good transit service quality and access for minority and low-income populations. - Scenario E offers multiple options that allow people of varying abilities and economic status to traverse the Region to get to work, school, health care, and recreation. - I do not feel that Scenario A addresses aging or low-income populations. - Scenario A might increase segregation since it decreases options for connecting people, housing, and jobs. - Scenario A is the way things have been going and it will lead to more segregation, poverty, negativity, and isolation.

+• I think that in Scenario E we need to ensure that low-income/minority households aren't gentrified out.